-If you want to see some extra cash come in when you sell it, here are some things you can do to increase its value.
+If you want to see some extra cash come in when you sell your home, here are some things you can do to increase its value.

 The housing market is a fickle beast.